 The purpose and scope of this statement

-Ageas UK provides non-life insurance products to over five million customers within the UK.
+Ageas UK provides non-life insurance products to around five million customers within the UK.
 Ageas UK is part of the Ageas Group (“Ageas”), which is headquartered in Belgium and which operates in countries across Europe and Asia, providing life and non-life insurance solutions to retail and business customers.

 Our approach to human rights